A raspy voice muttered in Joseph’s ear. Joseph’s slumber gave way to a consciousness gripped with panic but a body that would not move.

 “You are in hell Joseph.
 You are a vessel formed solely to inflict suffering on my soul.”

-The milliped had spilled over to the outside was crawling its way down the slope of the light and directly over Joseph’s face.
+The millipede had spilled over to the outside was crawling its way down the slope of the light and directly over Joseph’s face.

-“Forget about your fiance she’s been raped and killed by Russians.”
+“Forget about your fiance she's a red whore now.”
 The voice said sharply.

 The monstrous insect was hanging from the edge of the light now, gradually more and more of its legs slipped from the edge, and hideous creature inched closer and closer its many legs reaching out from him.